webDeveloper67/react-redux-livingExpenseApp/README.md

 First of all, you need to globally install json-server<br>

-After that, Create a JSON file: Within your project folder we will create a file named "db.json" with the following data:
+## Create a JSON file:

+Within your project folder we will create a file named "db.json" with the following data:

+{
+  "expenses": [
+    {
+      "charge": "buy clothes",
+      "amount": "350",
+      "id": 8
+    },
+    {
+      "charge": "car budget",
+      "amount": "100",
+      "id": 9
+    }
+  ]
+}

 ## Available Scripts